The Truth About The Rapture.

 For those who don’t know, a little understanding first of the last age we are living in, which is 'Laodicea - the age of lukewarmness' - Revelation 3: 14 - 22.
 And it really is a sad indictment of the condition that most will find themselves in, even many who profess to be Christians are just lukewarm these days.
 This is the era of a marked degeneration of society, which has led to spiritual paralysis and loose standards in our own day.

 The entire period is known as the 7000 years/7 days prophecy of human existence.
-(There is no actual scripture that specifically speaks about it - there is a reference to it in 2nd Peter 3: 8.)
+(There is no actual scripture that specifically speaks about it - there is a reference to it in 2nd Peter 3: 5 and 8.)
 The 7000 years is literal time, the 7 days are prophetic time of which one day is as 1000 years and we should all know that we are now in the END of the *6th day of that timeline, which runs like this.
-Adam to Abraham 2000 years, [or 2 prophetic days] Abraham to Jesus 2000 years, Jesus to now 2000 years, and is the 5th and *6th day, (which tells us we've been here only 6000 years) and is also known as the church age and wasn't revealed to Daniel with the millennium of 1000 years [1 prophetic day] to come after the Tribulation.
+Adam to Abraham 2000 years, [or 2 prophetic days] Abraham to Jesus 2000 years ("), Jesus to now 2000 years ("), and is the 5th and *6th day, (which tells us we've been here only 6000 years) and it is also known as the church age and wasn't revealed to Daniel with the millennium of 1000 years [or 1 prophetic day] to come after the Tribulation.
 Even though they are both integrally related topics, they each stand on their own as it's 1000 to one in the seven prophetic days of human existence but it's one to one in the seventy weeks/7 years prophecy of Tribulation, Daniel 9: 24 - 27.
 Daniel 12: 7 tells us of prophetic time, which is time, times and a half, and is 42 months, 3.5 years or 1260 days and is what divides the Tribulation of seven years into two equal halves.
 This is not about the age of the earth - we know the earth is millions, perhaps billions of years old, it's about the age of human existence.
 In Genesis 1 it tells us that God first created the earth in 6 literal days, not years and He rested on the 7th day.
-This also explains there is a large gap in Genesis 1: 1 & 2 in terms of years, which most aren't aware of.
+This also explains there is a large gap in terms of years in Genesis 1: 1 & 2, which most aren't aware of.

 We know from scripture that Tribulation will last for 7 literal years, Daniel 9: 27, which will be divided in two 3.5 year periods, the first period is simply known as the Tribulation, the second period is known as the Great Tribulation.
 The first period will be bad enough from what we read in Revelation but the second period of 3.5 years will be the very worst time for believers with many losing their faith and their lives.
 And not necessarily in that order.